-- Warranty might be a bit cumbersome, if you need it.
+- The warranty might be a bit cumbersome if you need it.
 (You have to package it perfectly, and use expensive shipping options.)

 - The dreaded ventilate message, when the pump sucks in air.
 Watch the video below, it shows you how to manually prime your pump.